U.S.A.

 At first the crew of the ship thinks that Charlie is a suspect after their crazed captain named Rick (Anders Hove) was killed but then they experience these creatures killing another one of their crew member as well so they plan to snuff them out before they are next.

+Bottom line is that this back to back sequel was an improvement yet it takes almost forever for the Krites to come and wreck terror and havoc.
 This flick can easily be considered an Alien clone as it had similar elements to it as the people in the future are aboard a ship with some alien creatures stalking around and they plan to blow it up.
 However, they do add some different elements too like an avil bounty hunter climbing on board and other stuff like that.
+Let's hope this film will be the last one though as the story became terribly trite and bland.

-Teenage actor Paul Whitthorne is dynamic with his energy as well as the youngest crew member on the ship and could have had a promising acting career.
+Teenage actor Paul Whitthorne (Ethan) is dynamic with his energy as well as the youngest crew member on the ship and could have had a promising acting career.

 Angela Bassett